SydneyLoats/my-coe332-hws/homework07/README.md

 where the "#text" is the value and "@units" is the units.
 In this case, the X coordinate is at about 6626.5 km.

+The application ends here for positional data.

-To retrieve positional data, follow steps 1 and 2.
+The right side of the diagram illustrates how to use the application to retrieve local sighting data.
+Follow steps 1 and 2.

-1. Type `curl localhost:5016/countries` returns a dictionary of all countries and how many sightings occurred in that city.
+1. Type `curl localhost:5016/countries` to return a dictionary of all countries and how many sightings occurred in that city.

-2. Type `curl localhost:5016/countries/<specific-country>` returns a dictionary of all sightings in that specific country.
+2. Type `curl localhost:5016/countries/<specific-country>` to return a dictionary of all sightings in that specific country.

 To retreive more specific positional data about the region, follow steps 3 and 4, otherwise you can exit the application.

-3. Type `curl localhost:5016/countries/<specific-country>/regions` returns a dictionary containing all regions and how many sightings occurred in that city.
+3. Type `curl localhost:5016/countries/<specific-country>/regions` to return a dictionary containing all regions and how many sightings occurred in that city.

-4. Type `curl localhost:5016/countries/<specific-country>/regions/<specific-region>` returns a dictionary of all sightings in that specific country and region.
+4. Type `curl localhost:5016/countries/<specific-country>/regions/<specific-region>` to return a dictionary of all sightings in that specific country and region.

 To retrieve more specific positional data about the city, follow steps 5 and 6, otherwise you can exit the application.

-5. Type `curl localhost:5016/countries/<specific-country>/regions/<specific-region>/cities` returns a dictionary of all cities and how many sightings occurred in that city.
+5. Type `curl localhost:5016/countries/<specific-country>/regions/<specific-region>/cities` to return a dictionary of all cities and how many sightings occurred in that city.

-6. Type `curl localhost:5016/countries/<specific-country>/regions/<specific-region>/cities/<specific-city>` returns a dictionary of all sightings in that specific country, region, and city.
+6. Type `curl localhost:5016/countries/<specific-country>/regions/<specific-region>/cities/<specific-city>` to return a dictionary of all sightings in that specific country, region, and city.
 For example, `curl localhost:5016/countries/United_States/regions/Wyoming/cities/Basin`

 {
   "United_States, Wyoming, Basin": [